-- 3.1 Give supplemental oxygen (titrate to 94-99% SpO_a) - 3.2 Institute continuous cardiac monitoring - 3.3 Continuously monitor the patient using the Airway Checklist, including ETCO2 - 3.4 Establish IV access if possible - 3.5 Be prepared to provide airway/ventilation management - 3.6 Ensure that receiving hospital personnel are aware that patient has been sedated
+- 6.1 Give supplemental oxygen (titrate to 94-99% SpO2) - 6.2 Institute continuous cardiac monitoring - 6.3 Continuously monitor the patient using the Airway Checklist, including ETCO2 - 6.4 Establish IV access if possible - 6.5 Be prepared to provide airway/ventilation management - 6.6 Ensure that receiving hospital personnel are aware that patient has been sedated

-SEDATION INDICATIONS MIDAZOLAM: (refer to weight-based chart for dosing √To reduce combative behavior that endangers quidance) Adult: patient or caregivers ✓IV/IO (slowly): 1-2 mg increments- titrated to ✓ Anticipated: desired degree of sedation.
-May repeat, q 5 min, to · Cardioversion in the conscious patient a total max dose of 10 mg Cardiac pacing in the conscious patient ✓IM/IN: 2-5 mg increments- titrated to desired degree of sedation.
-May repeat q 5 min, to a total max dose of 10 mg Pediatric (> 5kg or <40kg) ✓ IV (slowly) / IN (briskly): 0.05 mg/kg - loading dose.
-Titrate to desired degree of sedation.
-May
+INDICATIONS: MEDICATION - DOSE/ROUTE: SEDATION INDICATIONS MIDAZOLAM: √To reduce combative behavior that endangers patient or caregivers Adult: ✓ Anticipated: ✓ IV/IO (slowly): 1-2 mg increments- titrated to desired degree of sedation.
+May repeat, q 5 min, to a total max dose of 10 mg Cardioversion in the conscious patient ✓ IM/IN: 2-5 mg increments- titrated to desired degree of Cardiac pacing in the conscious patient sedation.
+May repeat q 5 min, to a total max dose of 10 mg Pediatric (> 5kg or <40kg) ✓ IN / IM: See LBRT for dosage - May repeat LBRT dosage x 1 - 15 minutes after the initial dose if needed